Originally posted on The Trek on November 29th, 2016

 You’ve been away from your Netflix account for too long!
 Maybe gather some hikers to check out the latest feature when you’re in town!
 There are a number of drive-in theaters where “walk-ins” are welcome!

 I know a couple hikers took a short break from hiking the trail to assist in maintaining them!
 It’s a great way to give back to a trail that will be changing your life for the better.
 To find out more, contact the Appalachian Trail Conservancy or Appalachian Mountain Club.

 Cool off on a hot day by going swimming at one of the pools in town or in lakes while hiking the trail.
 You can check out the caverns (ie. Luray, VA), go miniature golfing, check out the some of the many tourist attractions in Gatlinburg, TN, go to the zoo (ie. “Trailside Museum & Zoo” in NY) or sit in a wildlife program at an animal sanctuary or park.
-You can even ride the Cog Railway up to Mount Washington if you wish, although I think it’s more epic to travel on foot in my opinion.
+You can even ride the Cog Railway up or down to Mount Washington if you wish, although I think it’s more epic to travel on foot in my opinion.